ITfoxtec/FoxIDs/README.md

 Run the seed tool executable `SeedTool.exe`, select `M` for `Create master tenant documents`.
 When asked please write the first administrator users email.

-> IMPORTANT: Remember password and secrets.
+> IMPORTANT: Remember password and secret.

 Add the seed tool client secret to the seed tool configured.